 We are offering 7,948,850 ADSs, or their equivalent in common shares, in a global offering.
-Of the 7,948,850 ADSs being offered, by the international underwriters in the United States and in other jurisdictions outside of the United States and Chile, and the equivalent of being offered by the Chilean underwriters in a concurrent offering in Chile in the form of shares of common stock. are being offered ADSs are
+Of the 7,948,850 ADSs being offered, 5,217,392 are being offered by the international underwriters in the United States and in other jurisdictions outside of the United States and Chile, and the equivalent of approximately 2,731,458 ADSs are being offered by the Chilean underwriters in a concurrent offering in Chile in the form of shares of common stock.

-In addition, separate from these offerings, we expect to make two preemptive rights offerings pursuant to Chilean law to our existing holders of common stock and American depositary shares at the same price per share of common stock and American depositary share as this offering.
+In addition, separate from these offerings, we expect to make two preemptive rights offerings pursuant to Chilean law to our existing holders of common stock and American depositary share as this offering.
 The preemptive rights offerings must remain open for at least 30 days.

 Our ADSs are listed on the New York Stock Exchange under the symbol "MYS" and our common shares are listed on the Santiago Stock Exchange, the Chilean Electronic Stock Exchange and the Valparaiso Stock Exchange under the symbol "Masisa".
-On October 21, 2005, the last reported sale price of our ADSs on the New York Stock Exchange was US\$11.97 per ADS.
+On December 6, 2005, the last reported sale price of our ADSs on the New York Stock Exchange was US\$10.35 per ADS.

-Per ADS

-Public offering price \$ \$

-Underwriting discounts and commissions \$ \$

-Proceeds to Masisa S.A., before expenses \$ \$
+Pe r ADS Total Public offering price \$ 9.48 \$ 75,355,098 Underwriting discounts and commissions \$ 0.17 \$ 1,349,522 Proceeds to Masisa S.A., before expenses \$ 9.31 \$ 74,005,576

-Grupo Nueva S.A. and Inversiones Forestales Los Andes S.A., as Selling Shareholders, are granting the international underwriters an option, exercisable within additional ADSs at the public offering price, less underwriting discounts and commissions, for the purpose of covering over-allotments, if any.
+Grupo Nueva S.A. and Inversiones Forestales Los Andes S.A., as Selling Shareholders, are granting the international underwriters an option, exercisable within 30 days of the date of this prospectus, to purchase up to an aggregate of 782,608 additional ADSs at the public offering price, less underwriting discounts and commissions, for the purpose of covering over-allotments, if any.

 Investing in our ADSs involves risks.
-See "Risk factors" beginning on page 12.
+See "Risk factors" beginning on page 16.